 Bad audio can ruin a good video.
 After spending hours, days even, on a video, the last thing you want to do is ruin it with an amateurish voiceover.
 But, that doesn’t mean you need to spend a fortune on getting it right.
-Take a look at these do’s and don’ts for creating a professional voiceover that will really get your message across.
+These nine tips for creating a professional voiceover will really help you get your message across.

 The voiceover will be the last piece of the puzzle.
 But if you’re not happy with the video content, a voiceover isn’t going to magically transform it.
 If the surrounding footage isn’t communicating the message you want, you risk confusing viewers.
 Ensure the visual aspects of your video are aligned with the content in the voiceover, and make sense on their own.

-Chances are you will need to do more than one voiceover, so it’s worth investing as much money as you feel comfortable with to create the right environment for a professional voiceover.
+Chances are you will need to do more than one voiceover.
+It’s worth investing in the right environment for a professional voiceover.

 The one thing every studio needs is silence.
 Is there a space in your home or office that is quiet for long periods of time?
 If so, you’ve hit the jackpot!
-If not, it’s time to get to your local DIY store and get egg crate foam, heavy, dense vinyl material and fibreglass panels to soundproof the walls, and solid wood doors.
+If not, it’s time to get to your local DIY store.
+Materials like egg crate foam, heavy, dense vinyl material and fiberglass panels can help soundproof the walls, and solid wood doors.

 What do you mean your manager won’t allow you to construct your own permanent sound booth?
 Windows and walls can be covered with heavy curtains to reduce sound, and couch pillows or foam can do a lot to reduce subtle background noise.
-For instance, if a particular wall lets in a lot of noise, you can stick a large block of foam to it.
+For instance, if a particular wall lets in a lot of noise, stick a large block of foam to it and hang a tapestry over the foam.

 You can also take steps to eliminate some of the sources of unwanted sounds.
 The noise from heating vents and aircon ducts can be reduced by closing the vents or draping heavy blankets over them.
 Fluorescent lights can be switched off, and as an extra precaution, temporarily unplug any electronics in the room that are not in use.